 After all, you can eat all the healthy food in the world, but it doesn’t mean much if you aren’t digesting it properly.

 Enter, digestive enzymes.
 Digestive enzymes help us break down food more easily for better digestion and nutrient intake.
-Having proper digestion and nutrition is crucial to support a stronger immune system, promote weight loss, smooth skin, our bones, liver, and overall health.
+Having proper digestion and nutrition is crucial to support a stronger immune system, promote weight loss, aid glowing skin, and promote overall health.

 What are digestive enzymes?

 Digestive enzymes are catalysts that enable molecules to change from one form into another.
 They’re necessary to break down macronutrients—such as carbohydrates, proteins, and fats—into smaller molecules that our bodies can use for energy and cellular processes.

 Our bodies naturally produce digestive enzymes in our salivary glands, stomach, small intestines, and pancreas.
 However, many environmental and lifestyle factors can deplete our natural enzymatic resources.
 For that reason, it can be helpful to further support digestion by incorporating enzyme-rich foods or supplements into your diet.

 Certain medical conditions can also lead your body to produce fewer digestive enzymes.
 If you fall into this category, consult with your doctor before taking a digestive enzyme supplement.

 One of the major benefits of digestive enzymes is less bloating and gas after meals.
 When your body lacks the enzymes needed to break down food, it can lead to undigested bits of food sitting in your intestines, where it can begin to ferment.
 The fermentation process produces gas that can lead to bloating.
 Undigested food can also draw water to the colon, leading to diarrhea or loose stool.